-1. Pathological indicators: At least 90.0 percent of the individual indicators that occur in the middle or lower third must be coded in the correct third of the tree.

-2. Quality indicators:

-For All Check Plots - At least 90.0 percent of all quality indicators checked must be within plus or minus one code change.
-The exceptions are:

-- Knot codes 5 and 6 are not allowed any variation. - Spiral Grain if the check code is greater than 4 and the original is less than 5, or vice verse, it is an error.
+- a.
+Pathological indicators: At least 90.0 percent of the individual indicators that occur in the middle or lower third must be coded in the correct third of the tree. - b.
+Quality indicators: For All Check Plots At least 90.0 percent of all quality indicators checked must be correct.
+Values outside the ranges listed below are counted as errors: - i.
+Knot codes 5 and 6 must be correct.
+Any variation is an error. - ii.
+For mature trees, stub codes 1 or 2 must be correct.
+Any variation is an error. - iii.
+Spiral Grain if the check code is greater than 4 and the original is less than 5, or vice versa, it is an error. - iv.
+All other quality indicators are counted as errors if they differ from the correct value by more than 1 (higher or lower). - c.
+Live limb: Live limb code will not be contested if it is located at a position on the stem that is 38 cm inside bark or less.

-3.5 Survey and Area Measurement Standards
+3.5.
+Survey and Area Measurement Standards